To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Want the best over-ear headphones - wired or wireless, noise-cancelling or not?
 Our experts have tested them all so you don’t have to

 The appeal of the best over-ear headphones, whether wired or Bluetooth, is obvious.
-They’re more comfortable than in-ear equivalents like true wireless earbuds and have space for bigger speaker drivers to deliver bigger, more immersive sound.
+They’re typically more comfortable than other styles of headphones, including true wireless earbuds, and have space for bigger speaker drivers to deliver bigger, more immersive sound.
 And they’re available at a huge range of prices, with an equally big range of functions and features.

 The Expert Reviews team has decades of experience and has tested hundreds of pairs of over-ear headphones to produce this: the list of the best over-ear headphones, at every price and of every style, to help you select your perfect pair.